MicrosoftDocs/azure-devops-docs/docs/repos/git/require-branch-folders.md

 ## Enforce permissions

 Run the following commands in the Developer Command Prompt.
 Each command is preceded with an explanation of what it's doing.
-If you don't have a personal access token cached (for example by signing in to the VSTS web portal) you'll be prompted to login.
+If you don't have a personal access token cached (for example by signing in to the Azure DevOps Services web portal) you'll be prompted to login.

 First, block the Create Branch permission at the repository root for the project's contributors.